 Troops, teams, crews and post can conduct archery events at the unit level.
 Ranges must be certified by a Range Master.
 Range Master training is a four-hour course that covers setting up a range, safety, handling equipment, using a bow stringer, maintaining and storing equipment, and instructing Scouts.
 This certification is valid for two years from the course completion date.
 Range Masters may also supervise Cub Scout level at district and council events.
 Register

 The USA Basic Archery Instructor Certification course is administered by USA Archery, the official organization for Olympic archery, and the National Field Archery Association (NFAA).
 Candidates for the basic instructor certification are primarily camp counselors and those working with entry-level students.
 The eight-hour curriculum includes classroom and range activities, practice teaching, and testing.
 USA Archery/NFAA certified archery instructors may teach the Basic Archery course and the Archery merit badge.
-To serve as a merit badge counselor, he or she must hold a current BSA registration as a merit badge counselor.
+To serve as a merit badge counselor, they must hold a current BSA registration as a merit badge counselor.
 In addition, the certified instructor may serve as a range master for a Cub Scout archery activity."
 (National Shooting Sports Manual, No 30931, p67).
 Renewals and other requirements are set by USA Archery.
 Register for training through USA Archery.

 "Archery activities must be supervised by a BSA National Camping School–trained shooting sports director or USA Archery or National Field Archery Association instructor, or by someone who has been trained by one of the three; or alternatively, the activities may be supervised by someone with at least Level 1 training in the operation of an archery range from USA Archery, NFAA, or an equivalent."
 (BSA website).
 See the Guide to Safe Scouting: shooting sports section and the BSA National Shooting Sports Manual, for further details on shooting sports.